You've greeted your seatmate, and located your headphones.

 I noticed when I woke up, that the door handle in my dream and the actual door handle were very different.
 There had been no fire drill, false alarm, line up in the hallway, or bugs.

-It really was all a dream, but the ordeal on the plane was real, and I was still feeling it.
+It really had been a dream, but the ordeal on the plane was real, and I was still feeling it.

 Everything I heard, saw, and read seemed to be a comforting, encouraging reminder to put the events of the flight behind me.